Can I Sue a Car Dealership for Not Paying Off the Trade In?

 Yes, in Maryland you can sue the dealer for not paying off your trade in.
 When the dealer does not pay off your trade in, and they told you they would pay off the bank loan on the trade in as part of the deal, the car buyer has many legal rights and can file a lawsuit.

 When you sue the dealership, you can seek to make them pay off the loan on your trade in, and to make them pay you for payments you made on the trade in, and other compensation for losses you suffered because of their negligence and fraud, including damage to your credit score and credit report.
 In Maryland, car dealers are not allowed to commit fraud to sell a car.
-Here is a link to the law stating that.

 You can also demand that the dealer pay your attorney’s fees.
 The law in Maryland, called the Consumer Protection Act, allows lawyers for car buyers to have their attorney’s fees by paid the dishonest car dealership.